jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 You have successfully assigned the license to Isaiah Langer, activated additional features for this account and reset his password.
 Remember or write down the password.
 You will continue with additional tasks for assigning phone numbers in a later exercise.

-## Exercise 4: Setup PowerShell for Microsoft Teams Administration
+## Exercise 4: Setup PowerShell for Microsoft Teams administration

 ### Exercise Duration